ricardoues/Traffic-Sign-Classifier/writeup.md

 | 4.99302623e-05			    |    Speed limit (80km/h)  							|

-For the third image, the model is completely sure that is a Yield sign (probability of 1.0!!), and the image does contain a Yield sign.
+For the third image, the model is completely sure that is a Yield sign (probability of 1.00000000e+00 !!), and the image does contain a Yield sign.
+The Yield sign have a simple pattern that is the reason of this value of probability.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|